grumpzsux/writeups/TryHackMe/Ra 2 Writeup.md

 https://fire.windcorp.thm/powershell
 ````
 ![image](https://user-images.githubusercontent.com/80599694/147983637-ec594ee3-a51e-423a-9623-fb095e9587a0.png)
-#### Well, this is interesting, but, I do no have any credentials to login here.
+#### Well, this is interesting, but, I do not have any credentials to login here.
 Let's save this to my notes, and contiue my dir busting.

 #### Decided to Dir Bust all the subdomains that I had, and when I started scanning https://selfservice.dev.windcorp.thm
 ![image](https://user-images.githubusercontent.com/80599694/147983843-cd6800e0-84f7-490b-b639-d96409043e3f.png)